OpenTimetable/OpenTimetable-v1/README.md

 </div>

 ## About Open Timetable
-OTTF file format was created in 2022 by [ClassCompanion Team](https://github.com/ClassCompanion) in order to standardize the way of providing school timetables for applications and websites.
+The OTTF file format was created in 2022 by [ClassCompanion Team](https://github.com/ClassCompanion) in order to standardize the way of providing school timetables for applications and websites.
 It's a JSON file format with strict guidelines in order to keep it as simple as possible.

 ## File structure in general
-OTTF file consist of version and other 2 major parts [`cues`](#cues) (define week periods and their duration) and [`days`](#days) (define what classes for each day are there in set periods).
+An OTTF file consist of it's version and other 2 major parts [`cues`](#cues) (define week periods and their duration) and [`days`](#days) (define what classes for each day are there in set periods).

 ```json
 {